Finistere/antidote/docs/tutorial.rst

     >>> with world.test.clone():
     ...     # This works as expected !
     ...     my_service = f()
-    >>> # but it's isolated from the rest
-    ... my_service is world.get(MyService)
+    >>> # but it's isolated from the rest, so you don't have the same instance ... my_service is world.get(MyService)
     False

-It'll also apply :py:func:`.world.freeze` the local world, meaning that no new dependencies cannot be added.
-It ensures that you cannot change the wiring of your dependencies which you intend to test.
+It'll also :py:func:`.world.freeze` the local world, meaning that no new dependencies cannot be added.
+After all you want to test your existing dependencies not create new ones.

 .. doctest:: tutorial_test